nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 - [NXP-25637](https://jira.nuxeo.com/browse/NXP-25637) Improved listing element layout and composition. {{since '10.3'}}
 - [NXP-25636](https://jira.nuxeo.com/browse/NXP-25636) Improved document details area to optimize content preview. {{since '10.3'}}

+#### Ability to configure the content view of a folderish node, depending on the type

+The logic in nuxeo-document-content is now a behavior that can be applied to custom views with custom page providers.
+See comments on the linked ticket for more information.
+This allows to have per type configuration of the content table of folderish document types.

+<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-26184](https://jira.nuxeo.com/browse/NXP-26184)

 #### Performance Improvements {{since '10.2'}}

 Several actions to provide better performance on Web UI.